Cucumber Radish Tomato Salad

 - Minced Garlic (affiliate link)

-- Aleppo Pepper (affiliate link) or cayenne pepper
+- Aleppo Pepper (affiliate link) or other hot pepper flakes

-What if you don’t have all these interesting ingredients?
+What if you don’t have all the ingredients?

-I sometimes get e-mail from people urging me to just use “ordinary” ingredients on the blog, and this recipe isn’t one that will make you happy if you’re that kind of cook because it has Tahini Sauce (affiliate link), Sumac (affiliate link), and Aleppo Pepper (affiliate link), all of which are probably unusual ingredients for many people.
-If you don’t want to look for those ingredients, check after the recipe for more lovely salads featuring cucumbers and tomatoes.
+I sometimes get e-mails from people urging me to just use “ordinary” ingredients on the blog, and this recipe isn’t one that will make you happy if you’re that kind of cook because it has Tahini Sauce (affiliate link), Aleppo Pepper (affiliate link), and Ground Sumac (affiliate link), all of which are probably not familiar for many people.
+But if you don’t want to look for those ingredients, here are some ideas for substitutes:

-- Start by dicing the cucumbers and placing in a colander in the sink, then add a generous amount of salt (about 1 tsp.)
+- Then add a generous amount of salt (about 1 tsp.)
 Let the cucumbers sweat out the water and drain while you prep other ingredients.
 Most of the salt gets washed away in this process, but taste the salad before you add more salt.

-- Next mix the Greek yogurt, tahini sauce, lemon juice, cumin, garlic, and Aleppo pepper or cayenne.
+- Then mix the Greek yogurt, tahini sauce, lemon juice, cumin, garlic, and Aleppo pepper (or other hot pepper flakes).
 Taste and see if you want to add more cumin or a pinch of salt, then let the ingredients hang out together while you chop cucumbers and radishes.

-- The salad at Old Jerusalem Restaurant didn’t have radishes, but I thought they would add a nice kick to it, plus I love radishes, especially when they’re cut into half-moon shapes like this.
-I used more cucumbers than tomatoes or radishes because that’s what I happened to have, but I think you can change the proportions here, or leave out the radishes completely if you don’t happen to have any.
+- I love radishes, especially when they’re cut into half-moon shapes like this.
+I used more cucumbers than tomatoes or radishes because that’s what I happened to have, but I think you can change the proportions here based on what you have.

 - Mix in the desired amount of dressing (you might have some left for another salad).